BiRG/Metabolomics-Analysis-Toolbox/dont_distribute/publicize/README.txt

 Everything is designed to be run from the repo_publicizer account on birg.

 publicize_toolbox.sh is the script to run to do the actual publication.
 It will synchronize things and run git commit.
-The user must type in a commit message.
+The user must type in a commit message in vi.
 With no commit message, the script aborts at that point allowing manual intervention if necessary. publicize_toolbox.sh is a symlink to ~/private/toolbox/dont_distribute/publicize/publicize_toolbox.sh so that this script can be versioned.

 ~/.unison/public_files_toolbox.prf is a unison profile containing the